 You can find my SSSSSSPS (I'm committing to the joke) code here.
 The idea is that a request hitting the load-balancer with a URL like https://my-awesome-website.com/content/images/my-awesome-image.jpg would trigger a rule—matching on '/content/*'—and forward the request to a lambda function, which in turn would retrieve the file from S3 using the path as the key (by replicating the existing folder structure in S3 we would map existing URLs onto it neatly).
 The lambda, with image in hand, would then set the appropriate headers, format the response as required, and proxy it back through the load-balancer and finally out to the client.

 This turned out to work pretty well, with a couple of cold starts, but nothing to write home about.
 This was our dev site after all.

-This is a reasonable solution for a small-scale operation that doesn't need the bells and whistles of a CDN, and/or for anyone wishing to circumvent a grumpy monolith; it can be enhanced with caching if needed, and it lays the groundwork for features like dynamic image processing using something like Sharp, if you're so inclined.
+This turned out to be a reasonable solution for a small-scale operation that doesn't need the bells and whistles of a CDN, and/or for anyone wishing to circumvent a grumpy monolith.
+It could be enhanced with caching if needed, and it would lay the groundwork for features like dynamic image processing using something like Sharp, if you're so inclined.

-The guys at Serverless Framework actually recommend serving files directly from S3 as an alternative to using a CDN, with the caveat that performance wouldn't be as good if your users aren't close to where your bucket is hosted.
-The above solution is simply a variation on this that allows you to modify your site without modifying your site, if you know what I mean.
+The guys (and gals) at Serverless Framework actually recommend serving files directly from S3 as an alternative to using a CDN, with the caveat that performance wouldn't be as good for users further away from your bucket.
+The above solution is simply a variation of this that would have allowed us to modify our site without modifying our site, if you know what I mean.

-But truth be told, we didn't end up pursuing this any further because, while it was a useful learning exercise that produced an arguably viable solution, we realised that our needs are likely to change and grow in the near future, and that maybe those bells and whistles would be nice to have after all.
+But truth be told, we didn't pursue this any further because, while it was a useful learning exercise that produced an arguably viable solution, we realised that our needs are likely to grow in the near future, and that maybe those bells and whistles would be nice to have after all.